 Humpback Bridge is a cherished landmark and a popular place for locals and visitors to gather for a picnic or a photo.

 Humpback Bridge was built in 1857 over Dunlap Creek.
+It is a 100 foot long single span structure, 4 feet higher in the center than at either end, thus the name “Humpback.”
 It was used for vehicular traffic on Route 60 until 1929.
 It is believed to be the oldest bridge of its design remaining in the United States, which is why covered bridge enthusiasts come from all across to country to see it.

 It is also the location of a unique LOVEworks sign.
 These popular signs are located throughout the state in recognition of the well-known Virginia is for Lovers tourism slogan.
 With the bridge as a backdrop, it has become one of the most popular photo opportunities in the Alleghany Highlands.

 Rt.
 60 W of Covington; Exit 10, I-64, then 1 mile east on Rt.
 60; or from east, Exit 16, I-64, follow signs to stay on Rt.
 60W, approximately 6 miles